Curtin University: History

 In 1993, Curtin founded a graduate business school in St Georges Terrace.
 In 2002 it was moved to Murray Street, where it remains.
 The school was developed on the foundation of Curtin's existing Master of Business Administration program.

 In 2005, Curtin and Murdoch University were engaged in a feasibility study into the possibility of a merger.
 On 7 November 2005, the institutions announced that a merger would not be undertaken.

 In 2008, Curtin opened a campus in Singapore, its second offshore presence.
 In 2009, Curtin became the first university in the Australian Technology Network to be listed on the Academic Ranking of World Universities of research universities.

 In 2010, Curtin dropped the "of Technology" suffix, from then operating as "Curtin University".

+Curtin Law School was established in 2012, enrolling its first cohort of 120 students in the first semester of 2013 following accreditation from the Legal Practice Board of Western Australia.

+Curtin Medical School's five-year medical programme received accreditation from the Australian Medical Council in 2016, and its first cohort began studying at the Bentley campus in 2017.
+Following the medical school's admission of a full cohort of students in 2022, the federal government committed $20 million in annual funding to the school.
+Construction of Curtin's Midland Campus in the redeveloped Midland Workshops precinct was completed in 2019.
+The campus officially opened on 22 November 2019 as a clinical training base for medical sciences students.

+Curtin Business School received EQUIS accreditation in 2021, and it also holds AACSB accreditation.
+Its AMBA accreditation, however, was not renewed in 2014.